Angola Telecom plans to return to profitability in 2015 with government assistance

 - Mobile market forecasts for 2015 and 2018.

 Angola is the second-largest oil producer in sub-Saharan Africa.
 With peace restored in 2002 after decades of civil war, foreign investment has multiplied and the mobile market has soared despite a continued duopoly between Unitel and Angola Telecom’s Movicel.
-Intensified competition from a third mobile operator could accelerate growth further.
-Several multinational operators have expressed interest in such a licence or other strategic investments in Angola in the US$100 million range.
+Intensified competition from a new unified licensing regime could accelerate growth further.
+Several multinational operators have expressed interest in taking up a licence or other strategic investments in Angola in the US$100 million range.

 Competition was also introduced in the underdeveloped fixed-line market, but launch delays and consolidation among the newly licensed players have led to a duopoly in this sector as well between Angola Telecom (AT) and Mercury Telecom.
 After three years of loss-making operations, Telecom Namibia pulled out of its investment in fixed-wireless operator Mundo Startel, citing regulatory obstacles.